arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/drawing-basics/basic-draw.md

   Display.clear();
 ```

-Next lets draw the circle that will be the base of the logo.
-First set the color of the circle with `Display.fill(0x008184);`.
+Next let's draw the circle that will be the base of the logo.
+First, set the color of the circle with `Display.fill(0x008184);`.
 Then draw the circle with the command `Display.circle()`.
-Inside the parantheses enter the x position, y position and diameter of the circle.
-We can make the positioning easy by using the displays total width and height as a base for our position measurments.
+Inside the parentheses enter the x position, y position, and diameter of the circle.
+We can make the positioning easy by using the display's total width and height as a base for our position measurements.

 ```arduino
   Display.fill(0x008184);